ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- Principles for Dealing with the Changing World Order - Ray Dalio
+- “Surely You’re Joking, Mr. Feynman!” - Richard P. Feynman
 - The 48 Laws of Power - Robert Greene

 ### 2024
+- Principles for Dealing with the Changing World Order - Ray Dalio
 - A Philosophy of Software Design - John Ousterhout

 ### 2023